-1.3 Job Orders
+1.3 JOB ORDERS

-A job order is an online record of an employer's requirement for filling a vacant position.
+A job order is an online record of an employer's requirements for filling a vacant position.
 Job orders must contain the qualifications that a worker must have to successfully perform a job, any specific hiring requirements, and referral instructions.